abhi-glitchhg/abhi-glitchhg.github.io/_pages/about.md

 I am an alumnus of [Bits Pilani, Goa Campus](https://www.bits-pilani.ac.in/Goa/) and currently working at [minus zero](https://minuszero.ai/).
 I actively contribute to open-source projects (checkout [Vformer](github.com/sforAiDl/vformer) and [pytorch blogpost](https://pytorch.org/blog/pytorch-1.12-new-library-releases/#new-augmentations-layers-and-losses)).

 I love to play badminton and listen to Carnatic Instrumental music.
 I occasionally roam in the nearby jungles, climb trees and I have keen interest in Bird Watching.
+I also have some interest in languages and scripts.
+I can speak marathi, Hindi, English fluently, as well as Malvani dialect of marathi.
+I also have tried my hands at sanskrit, kannada, german!